 Kazantzakis began writing The Odyssey: A Modern Sequel in 1924 and didn't finish till 1938.
 He actually wrote it seven times before it was eventually published.
 He considered it to be his best and most important piece of work.
 His other important works include Zorba the Greek (1948), The Greek Passion (1948), Last Temptation of Christ (1951) and Saint Francis (1956).

 Throughout his life, Kazantzakis was spiritually inclined, constantly looking for answers.
 His thirst for knowledge made him travel around the world meeting numerous people with different backgrounds and ideologies.

 The influence of Friedrich Nietzsche on his work is very evident especially in his atheism and sympathy for the superman.
-At the same time however, he felt bound by religion to a certain degree and at a point stayed in a monastery for six months.
-Many Greek religious authorities condemned his work to which his only response was You gave me a curse, I give you a blessing: may your conscience be as clear as mine and may you be as moral and religious as I am.
+At the same time, however, he felt bound by religion to a certain degree and at a point staying in a monastery for six months.
+Many Greek religious authorities condemned his work to which his only response was You gave me a curse, I give you a blessing: may your conscience be as clear as mine and may you be as moral and religious as I.

-According to his will, the following phrase has been writen on his tomb: I hope for nothing.
+According to his will, the following phrase has been written on his tomb: I hope for nothing.
 I fear nothing.
 I am free.